thecomeonman/PredictingTransferSuccesses/README.md

-The differences are usually very low which means our model was able to arrive at a solution where all the links were consistent with each other and in terms of independence of the path followed between two leagues.
+The differences are usually very low which means our model was able to arrive at a solution where all the links were consistent with each other and in terms of independence of the transfer chain between two leagues.

 ## What Next